WHAT IS SJOGREN'S?

 Sjogren’s, or “Sjogren’s disease”, is a complex, serious, multisystem, inflammatory disease.

-Sjogren’s is a connective tissue disease, belonging to the same family of diseases that include rheumatoid arthritis and systemic lupus erythematosus.
+Sjogren’s is an autoimmune rheumatic disease, belonging to the same family of diseases that include rheumatoid arthritis and systemic lupus erythematosus.
 It is associated with a second autoimmune or autoinflammatory disease about half the time but this should not be called "secondary".

 Sjogren’s is always systemic, and never limited to sicca (dryness).
 It can impact every organ and system in the body.

 Sjogren’s is an immune-mediated disease.
 It may be caused by the malfunction of multiple immune system pathways.

 Sjogren’s is often called an autoimmune disease because many patients have autoantibodies such as SS-A and SS-B. However, 30-40% do not have these autoantibodies.

 For a deeper dive, see the blog post, “So what is Sjogren’s, really?”

 What Sjogren's is not

 It is not “Sicca syndrome” or a sicca-limited disease.
 Systemic features can be found in nearly every patient who is carefully evaluated.
 Sicca is important, but not present in every patient, especially early on.

 It is not a syndrome.
 Sjogren’s disease ("Sjogren’s" for short) is a well-characterized systemic disease and should not be called “Sjogren’s syndrome.”